robjg/oddjob/README.txt

 Changes in 1.4.0
 ----------------
+- Structural jobs no longer attempt to Stop their children when destroyed.
+  If they are running they return to the ready state.
+This allows child jobs to distinguish between being stopped and destroyed.
+- Timers now use a separate TimerState not a ParentState.
+This allows them to be STARTABLE like services.
+- Service states have been renamed from READY to STARTABLE and COMPLETE to STOPPED.
+These states have different icons which makes it easier to see the overview of a job sequence from Oddjob Explorer.
 - If job will now support an asynchronous child job.
 - Added a new Service Finder to the Arooa Tools so that components can find services themselves.